Drum kit

 A drum kit with a multi-cymbal configuration.

-A drum kit, acoustic drum kit or drum set (Note: These two words may also be combined as "drumset".) (also known as a trap set, or simply drums in popular music and jazz contexts) is a musical instrument consisting of a collection of percussion instruments arranged to be played by a single musician.
-It typically includes drums, cymbals, and sometimes other auxiliary percussion instruments.
+A drum kit, acoustic drum kit or drum set (Note: These two words may also be combined as "drumset".) (also known as a trap set or simply drums in popular music and jazz contexts) is a musical instrument consisting of a collection of percussion instruments arranged to be played by a single musician.
+It typically includes drums, cymbals, and sometimes other auxiliary percussion instruments, such as a tambourine or a cowbell.
 The drummer usually plays while seated on a drum throne, using drumsticks or special wire or nylon brushes to strike the drums and cymbals, as well as pedals to operate the bass drum and hi-hat, allowing them to adapt the sound to their desired effect.

 The drum set is not standardized, but usually consists of: